heinzelotto/project-euler-clojurepythonracket/README.md

 ### Notable optimizations

 008.clj -- optimization by preprocessing the problem to skip sections where no solution will be found anyway.
 This doubles speed, but code gets less readable
+012.rkt -- uses number of divisors formula, the fact that two successive numbers are coprime.